Hai! We visited Mt. Fuji, stayed at Hoshinoya Fuji and wrote a post about it, both of us! Flip through the tabs to see my side & Mike’s :)

 When you do a deep dive on Google looking for where to stay near Fuji-san, you get a lot of results.
 I mean, you can see him from practically anywhere, he is 12,389 feet tall, after all.
 But, the results consistently said, if you’re looking to get upclose and personal, you should check out the Fuji Five Lakes district, in the Yamagashi Prefecture.
 All five of the lakes were made by Fuji himself, back when he exploded.
 Of the Five, Lake Kawaguchi, or Kawaguchi-ko (the ko means lake in this instance) is the most famous.

 After loads of Trip Advisor and booking.com reviews, Mike and I (well, really it was me, because I get obsessed) decided on staying at Hoshinoya Fuji.
 I wanted to stay there so badly that, upon seeing that they were starting to get booked up, booked us some random dates for two un-refundable nights.
 See, thing is, booking.com usually has this thing where you can book and alter your dates, easily.
 I guess I was so excited that I didn’t (refused to) see the fine print.
+To be honest, I have no idea why I didn’t just book through their site – they have the best rates and let you adjust dates.
+I guess it was just a d’oh moment.
 And at this point we didn’t even have plane tickets.
 What can I say, I was excited!
 If you look at photos of Hoshinoya Fuji, you’ll get excited too!
 Anyway, Mike emailed them, worked out the dates and we were good to go, which was a huge sigh of relief to me because of the dollar dollar bills involved.

 Dates booked, we were ready to experience Fuji-san to the max.
 Fall-Winter is a great time to go to Fuji, if you want to see him without haze.
 I was a little worried about clouds; when you’re a huge mountain, you tend to attract your own weather, so Fuji-san often hides behind thick cloud cover.
 And, when we were on the train towards Fuji, he was covered in clouds.
 But after we boarded the bus and arrived in the tiny town of Fujikawaguchiko, the clouds broke.
 We were treated to the sun peeking through, and Fuji in all of his majestic glory.